The impact of a massive Sagittarius dSph on GD-1-like streams: Survival of mock GD-1-like streams

 \subsection{Generation of mock GD-1-like streams}

 We generate a large number of GD-1-like streams as follows.
 We integrate the orbit of the maximum likelihood progenitor with no Sgr backwards for 6~Gyr, and select a segment covering exactly 12 radial orbital periods of total length $t_{12}$, from pericentre to pericentre.
 We find the galactocentric radius $r$, radial velocity $v_r$ and tangential speed $v_t$ as functions of time.
 For each mock progenitor, we randomly generate a time from a uniform distribution between 0 and $t_{12}$, and assign the present-day radius and radial velocity to be those of GD-1 at the corresponding time.
 We also set the tangential velocity equal in magnitude to that of GD-1 at that time, but with a direction drawn from a uniform distribution.
 We also generate the Galactocentric position on the sky from a uniform distribution in solid angle.
 In this way we create a population of stream progenitors whose orbits have similar radial ranges to GD-1, but which are approximately uniformly distributed in radial phase and orientation.
 Note however that this cannot be achieved exactly in this non-spherical potential.
-We again use the Lagrange Cloud Stripping technique to generate 1000 mock streams from these progenitors with a variety of Sgr mass decay parameters $\delta$.\\Since Sgr cannot have passed pericentre with a mass exceeding $\sim10^{10}M_\odot$ in its last two orbits, any stream which formed recently is unlikely to be significantly perturbed by Sgr.
+For a variety of Sgr mass decay parameters $\delta$, we again use the Lagrange Cloud Stripping technique to generate 1000 mock streams from these progenitors.
+This produces a sample of 1000 different streams for each $\delta$, but each sample shares the same set of present-day progenitor phase space positions.

+Since Sgr cannot have passed pericentre with a mass exceeding $\sim10^{10}M_\odot$ in its last two orbits, any stream which formed recently is unlikely to be significantly perturbed by Sgr.
 Hence we instead study the effects on older streams whose stars were stripped before the Sgr pericentre at $t\approx2.7$~Gyr.
 Therefore, we set $t_\mathrm{disp}=-3$~Gyr for all the mock streams, so the stars are stripped only in the first 3~Gyr of the simulations.